Jamie Cheatham

 • News

-My concept for this play was to use Shakespeare's setting: the French Renaissance.
+My concept for this play surprisingly was to use Shakespeare's setting: the French Renaissance.
 I suggested the French court of Louis XIV, with extravagant fashion and an almost mask-like application of makeup.
 There's a lot of disguising (or masking) going on in this self-consciously theatrical play (all the world's a stage).
-Characters hide their true faces and feelings.
+Characters hide their true faces and true feelings.
 Only when their "masks" come off, do they find true love.
-This, I believe, helps us to excuse brother Oliver once he flees to the forest, as well as the false duke, once he finds "religion."
-Only when Ganymede reveals her(him)self to Orsino as Rosalind can they truly love one another.
-I discovered that my Celia, as daughter to the 'false duke', wore the mask of princess fairly awkwardly; she was more truly herself in the forest than the court.
+This also, I believe, helps to excuse brother Oliver, once he flees to the forest, as well as the false duke, once he finds "religion" - both shedding the pretense of courtlife.
+I discovered that my Celia, as daughter to the 'false duke', wore the mask of 'princess' fairly awkwardly; she was more truly herself in the forest as well.

 I also wanted the forest to have a journey; I don't find that it's initially welcoming.
-The flight into the forest seemed more heroic if during a harsh winter - there's lots of text to support this.
+The flight into the forest seemed more heroic if taken during a harsh winter - there's lots of text to support this.
 Spring comes as characters find their new homes in the forest, as well as love.
-(Oh yeah...
-I thought the shepherd needed sheep!)
+(Oh yeah... and I thought the shepherd needed sheep!
+They were big puppets.)

 Picture